Ph.D. Program Structure

 A student must satisfactorily complete C&T 996: College Teaching Experience for two hours of graduate credit.
 In this course, the student will assist a professor for one semester or may be assigned to teach an undergraduate course under the supervision of faculty.

-To meet residency requirements, Ph.D. students must take 15 hours of graduate level education within two consecutive semesters in resident study at the University of Kansas, (usually 6 hours in the summer followed by 9 hours in the fall semester).
-During this period the student is be involved in full-time academic pursuits.
+To meet residency requirements, Ph.D. students must take 18 hours of graduate level education within two consecutive semesters in resident study at the University of Kansas.
+During this period the student is to be involved in full-time academic pursuits.
 This residency requirement must be fulfilled before comprehensive examinations can take place and is normally completed within the first two years of study.
-Most students elect to take at least two courses every semester thereafter to ensure that they can finish their degree in a timely manner.
 All requirements must be completed within 8 years.